ibm-cloud-docs/virtual-servers/vsi_about.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:tip: .tip}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # About virtual servers
 {: #about-virtual-servers}

 {{site.data.keyword.BluVirtServers}} are scalable virtual servers that are purchased with cores and memory allocations.
-These servers are a great option if you are looking for compute resources, that can be added in minutes, with access to features like image templates.
+These servers are a great option if you are looking for compute resources that can be added in minutes with access to features like image templates.
 For more information about image templates, see [Image templates](/docs/virtual-servers?topic=virtual-servers-image-templates).
 {: shortdesc}

 Virtual servers are deployed to the same VLANs as physical servers, which spread workloads across virtual servers and bare metal servers, while interoperability is maintained.
 Virtual servers are fully customizable when you order them, with options to scale up as your compute needs grow.